python/devguide/index.rst

 * PyPy_: A Python interpreter focused on high speed (JIT-compiled) operation on major platforms.
-* GraalPy_: Another Python interpreter which has first-class support for embedding in Java, built on GraalVM.
+* GraalPy_: A Python interpreter which has first-class support for embedding in Java, built on GraalVM.
 * Jython_: A Python interpreter focused on good integration with the Java Virtual Machine (JVM) environment.